nazwhale/who-is-naz-2/src/blog-posts/how-to-work-with-me.md

 - **Few things are urgent**
 - **Few things are irreversible**
 - **Keep it simple.** Complexity creates cost, default to the simplest version that delivers learning
+- **Don't be overly deferrential** to leadership.
+Realise where you know best and back yourself.
+- **High agency** is a sign of greatness

 ## Product-thinking style
 - I default to thinking in **systems, leverage, and reuse**
     - e.g. turning one-off work into reusable assets or playbooks
 - I care about what actually **improves the product for customers / moves the needle**
-- Vanity metrics and optics bore me
+- No interest in vanity metrics + internal optics
 - **Outcome over output.** Show the customer-visible win, not some Jira-metric

 ## Skills